boheling/focusPet/README.md

 - **Rewards & Mood**: Earn treats for focus, unlock animations, and see your pet's mood change with your productivity.
 - **Customization**: Change pet type, name, and appearance.
 Enable/disable sounds and visual effects.
 - **Persistence**: Pet overlay and state persist across page navigations and reloads.
+- **Real-time Sync**: Settings and pet state sync across all tabs and popup in real-time.
+- **Focus Tracking**: Automatic treat rewards based on configurable intervals.

 ## 🏗️ Architecture Overview